 My research generally shows that it costs $0.50 to $1.00 per click to run an Instagram ad, so you may want to take a look at your engagement insights and base your rate on a prediction of how many clicks your post may get plus compensation for the time spent creating the content, etc.

-And you can also think about different kinds of partnerships at different budgets:
+And you can also think about different kinds of partnerships at different budgets for your book influencing work:

 - Full book review